webpack/webpack.js.org/src/content/contribute/writers-guide.md

 - `madeUp` (`boolean = true`): short description
 - `shortText` (`string = 'i am text'`): another short description

-W> `:` is not important here, note the property, type and default.
+W> `:` is not a necessity here, note the property, type and default.

 An example can be found on the [`options` section of the EvalSourceMapDevToolPlugin's page](/plugins/eval-source-map-dev-tool-plugin/#options).